-The securities industry is rapidly adopting artificial intelligence ("Al") and algorithmic technologies for a wide range of functions.
-While regulatory attention to date has primarily focused on Al washing and entity disclosure obligations, regulators have also issued guidance on testing and supervision requirements for applications and business processes incorporating Al. It is this guidance on which this client alert will focus.
-Among other applications, broker-dealers and investment advisers are utilizing Al for compliance, risk management, data analytics, algorithmic trading, marketing, and customer service.
+The securities industry is rapidly adopting artificial intelligence and algorithmic technologies for a wide range of functions.

+While regulatory attention to date has primarily focused on AI washing and entity disclosure obligations, regulators have also issued guidance on testing and supervision requirements for applications and business processes incorporating AI.
+Among other applications, broker-dealers and investment advisers are utilizing AI for compliance, risk management, data analytics, algorithmic trading, marketing and customer service.

-As this regulatory landscape continues to evolve, firms must ensure they implement appropriate governance, testing, and oversight protocols relating to their utilization of AI.
-To this end, the Securities and Exchange Commission (the "SEC") and the Financial Industry Regulatory Authority ("FINRA") have provided guidance for navigating these requirements.
+As this regulatory landscape continues to evolve, firms must ensure they implement appropriate governance, testing and oversight protocols relating to their utilization of AI.
+To this end, the U.S. Securities and Exchange Commission and the Financial Industry Regulatory Authority have provided guidance for navigating these requirements.
 We explore these topics in more detail below.